appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/javascript-editor-beta/README.md

  <VideoEmbed host="youtube" videoId="cuoUVqzhCMo" />

-Only the users with email added to the `adminList` will be able to access the dashboard and do the updates.
+Only the users with email added to the `adminList` can access the dashboard and do the updates.

 With the [Async function settings](asynchronous-javascript-function-settings.md), you can bind the `isAdmin` function to `RUN ON PAGE LOAD`.
-The execution of `IsAdmin` on Page load ensures the validation of the user’s email against the `adminList` for the logged-in user should happen on the page load.
-If the logged-in user's email is present in the `adminsList`, the user can access the Dashboard.
-If not, the user navigates to the access denied page that shows a message 'You don't have permission to access the Dashboard'.
+The execution of `IsAdmin` on page load ensures the validation of the user’s email against the `adminList` for the logged-in user should happen on the page load.
+If the logged-in user's email is in the `adminsList`, the user can access the dashboard.
+If not, the user navigates to the denied access page with the message 'You don't have permission to access the Dashboard'.

 ## Current limitations

 * You can't use `JS Objects` defined within a page across other pages.
-* You can't define variables and functions outside of `export default { }` declaration.
+* You can't define variables and functions outside of the `export default { }` declaration.
 * If a function is async, it means that it returns a promise, so it can't be called on the fields incompatible with the return type, such as the **Text** property of the Text widget.